szymonh/JTAGscan/README.md

 # JTAGscan

-JTAGscan allows you to find JTAG ports without buying expensive hardware like the JTAGulator.
+JTAGscan allows you to find JTAG ports without buying specialized hardware like the JTAGulator.
 All you need is a Arduino compatible board and optionally a logic level shifter.

 ## How does it work?